 Early Intervention or School Programs

-There are many early intervention or school programs available for children with autism.
+There are many early intervention or Autism school programs available for children.
 These educational programs offer specialized instruction and support to help children reach their fullest potential.
 Parents need to research the options available in their area and enroll their child in the program that will be most beneficial.

 Here are a few programs that parents may want to consider: